 Step 1 - Select the product type

-When adding a new product to a Products Page, select Service.
+When adding a new product to a Store Page, select Service.

 Step 2 - Edit the product information

-Use the Name, Image, and Description fields to add information for your product.
+Use the Name, Description, and Image fields to add information for your product.

-After adding categories to products, the categories create automatic navigation on your Products Pages.
+Adding categories to your products automatically creates category navigation on your Store Pages.
 The style of this navigation varies by template.
 To learn more, visit Organizing products.

 - Tags must be 80 characters or fewer.